SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

   }
 }
 ```
-If your custom action does extend one of the failure actions provided by Spartacus, you are covered.
+Please make sure that all your custom NgRx Actions of type Fail contain the property `error`.

+**Note:** If in your case some exceptional NgRx actions with the property `error` should not make SSR fail, you can customize the behavior by over-providing Spartacus `ErrorActionService`.

-## Custom error handling by RESPONSE token to set the status code manually
+## Don't use the RESPONSE token for setting status code

 Before the provided solutions, one of the way to react on handled errors was to manually inject `RESPONSE` token in their code and call `this.response.set(<custom-status>)`.
-Customers who have so far used this approach should no longer do so as it wont work with the new contract between Angular app and ExpressJS.
+Customers who have so far used this approach should no longer do so as it's not guaranteed to work correctly with the new contract between Angular app and ExpressJS.
 If there is a need for handling any custom error, it can be done by injecting `ErrorHandler` and calling `this.errorHandler.handleError(<custom-error>)` instead.

 ```ts
 @Injectable()